Jesuis33/opencollective/product/pitches/Basic Funding Dashboard.md

 Within the context of OSC (and depending on how the basic dashboard will be received) we can currently identify some strategic future potentials:
 1. Impact Reporting - as we work to enhance and expand the information that open-source projects make available to funders, this tool may become a foundation for collecting and integrating impact-related information and using it to generate impact reports (that allies of open-source in the corporate world can utilize in their funding efforts within their organizations).
 2. Manually Adding Off-Platform funding - enabling funders to use this dashboard to manage open-source contributions that are executed off-platform by manually adding contributions - enabling the funders to use this interface for a more whole view of their "investment portfolios" in open-source (this may partially tend to the "coverage" challenge mentioned in the context section of this pitch).
-3. Full Dependency Set - there is a potential path that this tool expands to the point where open-source funders can uploads their full dependency sets.
-This is a major shift from tens of contributions to potentially thousands and will come with additional strategizing tools.
+3. Full Dependency Set - there is a potential path that this tool expands to the point where open-source funders can upload their full dependency sets.
+This is a major shift from tens of contributions to potentially thousands and will come with additional strategics tools.
-4. Open-Source Dependency Revenue Sharing - if OC implements tools for revenue sharing between open source projects (to dependencies) this can be indicated on this dashboard & the dashboard itself may become useful for the open source collectives themselves (to monitor, as funders can, their own conributions to open-source).
+4. Open-Source Dependency Revenue Sharing - if OC implements tools for revenue sharing between open source projects (to dependencies) this can be indicated on this dashboard & the dashboard itself may become useful for the open source collectives themselves (to monitor, as funders can, their own contributions to open-source).
 5. Summoning Open-Source projects - there is a potential for this to become a mechanism for inviting onto the Open Collective platform open-source project that are not currently on the platform.
 If funders elect to use this tool to manage off-platform funding they may be motivated to ask off-platform open-source projects to come to the platform to receive and transparently utilize funding ... and we may be motivated to help them do so.
 6. Work attribution - We are contemplating a mechanism for submitting work attributions (code and non-code) that goes into open-source projects.
 While this is primarily targeted at the open-source projects themselves it can impact funders in two ways.
 First, it may reveal information about unfunded work that goes into open source projects that should be funded.
 Second, it enables funders to also express their own non-funding contributions to open-source (dedicated employees, events, computing resources, etc.) ... and this too can be integrated into the dashboard and overall funding strategy.
 7. Employee Managed Funds - we are contemplating a capability for funders to allocate funds that employees (or small teams) can distribute independently to open source projects they value.
 Those contributions can also be integrated into this dashboard.